Garma is Australia’s premier indigenous event, a celebration of the cultural, artistic, and ceremonial traditions of the Yolngu people.

 We ask that guests respect the community and stay within the festival areas and camping zones.
 Guests should NOT leave the Gulkula site on their own and should only walk along specifically marked trails.
 This is also for your own safety and wellbeing as we have wild buffalo wander this country and organisers spend considerable effort in monitoring their trails before Garma each year.
-Please ensure someone knows where you are travelling around the site.
+Please ensure someone knows where you are traveling around the site.
 Avoid strolling around and visiting Yolngu campsites unless specifically invited and accompanied by Yolngu.

 Please exercise courtesy and sensitivity when taking photographs – seek the permission of the Yothu Yindi Foundation and subjects if taking close-ups, or photographs of small groups, particularly in the women’s programs and men’s programs cultural and health sessions.
-The Yothu Yindi Foundation has enforced a strict Intellectual Property Policy that safeguards both individuals and Yolngu families when posting Garma to social media channels, please refer to the Intellectual Property policy.
+The Yothu Yindi Foundation has enforced a strict Intellectual Property Policy that safeguards both individuals and Yolngu families when posting Garma to social media channels, please refer to the Intellectual Property Policy.
 You are reminded that we are working in a realistic environment of high mortality.
 Cultural protocols are strict for that matter and we ask guests to respect this process.

 Treat the old people with the greatest of respect – they hold the knowledge and the power.

 Dress conservatively and be sun-wise.
 Too much skin on display draws inadvertent attention not appropriate for this event.
 Schools attending the festival should advise their students of this policy.
 The dress standards also protect our participants from harsh weather conditions.
 Plan a sensible and modest wardrobe, covered shoes, and include a hat to protect you from the elements.